moby/moby/docs/sources/reference/commandline/cli.rst

       --tlskey="~/.docker/key.pem": Path to TLS key file
       --tlsverify=false: Use TLS and verify the remote (daemon: verify client, client: verify daemon) --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if no default route is available

+    Options with [] may be specified multiple times.

 The Docker daemon is the persistent process that manages containers.
 Docker uses the same binary for both the daemon and client.
 To run the daemon you provide the ``-d`` flag.